makerdao/auction-keeper/README.md

 automatically `deal`s expired auctions if it's us who won them.

 Bear in mind that this keeper is still a **work in progress**.
 Status as of 2019.07.24:
- * Supports DSS 0.2.8
+ * Supports DSS 0.2.10
- * Unit testing nearing completion
+ * Unit testing completed
  * Testchain integration testing not started
  * Kovan integration testing not started